 On Friday, the British supercar maker revealed the ultimate in the brand's Ultimate Series, the McLaren Senna GTR.
 The beast has no motorsport or road-car restrictions and that makes for one incredible hypercar.
 In fact, the company says the Senna GTR is capable of lapping tracks faster than any of its other cars outside of a true McLaren F1 race car.
 First shown as a concept in 2018, the Senna GTR takes its storied name from the previous F1 GTR and P1 GTR models.

 The changes to make the Senna GTR so fast start with the engine.
 McLaren tweaked the 4.0-liter twin-turbo V-8 to make 814 horsepower compared to the standard Senna's 789 hp.
 Torque remains the same at 590 pound-feet.
 The company said the extra power comes from a new engine control calibration and the fact the Senna GTR doesn't have a second catalyst, which reduces exhaust back pressure and makes the car sound even better than the already authoritative Senna.
-The car is also 22 pounds than its road-legal counterpart with a dry weight of 2,619 pounds.
+The car is also 22 pounds lighter than its road-legal counterpart with a dry weight of 2,619 pounds.

 McLaren Senna GTR